jimboharrison/TemboTechTest-ApplicationService-Private/log.md

 4. Added a common response type for CreateInvestorAndProcessPayment so that external third party types are not required inside product domain code
 ## Observations
 1. Initial payment on the Application object is a decimal.
 This implies that users can make payments in decimal however AdministratorOne only accepts integer values.
 Would need to either assume some rounding here OR validate that the input can be parsed to a int.
+2. The 99p minimum payment could and should be extracted into a config file.
+For now I have gone with the rule of 2/3.
+Since its only repeated twice, this is okay.

 ## Todo